 I’ve been working with leaders/managers for about two decades helping them become high-impact, thriving leaders.

 Here’s what I’ve learned works to accelerate learning that sticks:

-- Strip away the BS.
+Strip away the unnecessary.
 People in leadership roles need actionable, practical solutions for what they’re dealing with day-to-day.